 And how do you make that judgement?
 By, of course, using elimination.

 Now, in the process of elimination, remember that your job is not to judge the correct answer.
-It is to just identify the best answer of the given choices by eliminating the others.
+It is to just identify the best answer to the given choices by eliminating the others.

 Students often ask me how they can breach the elusive 700+ score on the GMAT.
 And the only answer I have is - the better you are able to eliminate, the higher you will score!